kyverno/kyverno-envoy-plugin/website/docs/policies/authorization-rules.md

 - `WithMetadata`

     To add dynamic metadata in the envoy filter chain (this is useful when you want to pass data to another filter in the chain or you want to print it in the application logs)

+!!!info

+    The full documentation of the CEL Envoy library is available [here](../cel-extensions/envoy.md).